Suvink/blazor-samples-on-choreo/BlazorWebAppMovies/README.Docker.md

 # BlazorWebAppMovies - Docker Deployment

-This guide explains how to deploy the BlazorWebAppMovies application using Docker and Docker Compose.
+This guide explains how to deploy the BlazorWebAppMovies application using Docker and Docker Compose with PostgreSQL.

 ## Files Overview

 - **Dockerfile**: Multi-stage build configuration for the Blazor application
-- **docker-compose.yml**: Orchestrates both the Blazor app and Azure SQL Edge database
+- **docker-compose.yml**: Orchestrates both the Blazor app and PostgreSQL database
 - **.env.sample**: Sample environment variables configuration file
 - **.dockerignore**: Specifies files to exclude from the Docker build context

 ## Prerequisites

-- Docker Desktop installed (for macOS with Apple Silicon/ARM64)
+- Docker Desktop installed
 - Docker Compose installed (usually included with Docker Desktop)

 ## Quick Start